After your viva (oral examination)

 Please submit your corrections to your internal examiner for checking along with information outlining what corrections you have made.
 This could be in the form of tracked changes or as a separate list.
 Please check with your internal examiner what format they would prefer.

-Once the internal examiner has approved the corrections (possibly after consultation with the external examiner) they will confirm this and your final thesis can be printed and hard-bound.
-You can do this as soon as you have heard from your internal examiner and should not wait to hear from PGR & Operations.
+Once the internal examiner has approved the corrections (possibly after consultation with the external examiner) they will confirm this and your final thesis can be submitted to White Rose Etheses Online.
+You can do this as soon as you have heard from your internal examiner and should not wait to hear from Doctoral College Operations.
 For more information about submitting your thesis and eThesis, read our page on submitting your eThesis.

-Deadlines for submission of the final hard bound thesis are as follows:
+Deadlines for submission of the eThesis are as follows:

-- If the award of the degree was recommended without corrections, your hard-bound thesis must be submitted no later than one month after the oral examination.
+- If the award of the degree was made without corrections, your eThesis must be submitted no later than one month after the oral examination.

 - If you have made editorial and presentational corrections or minor deficiencies, the deadline is no later than one month after the corrections are approved.

-Once you've uploaded your eThesis, a confirmation email will be sent to you, your supervisor(s) and Postgraduate Research and Operations.
+Once you've uploaded your eThesis, a confirmation email will be sent to you, your supervisor(s) and Doctoral College Operations.
 Your eThesis will not be made live until after your degree has been awarded and your name has appeared on a pass list.
 However, if you've placed an embargo on access to your thesis, your eThesis will not go live until after the embargo has expired.